 How Does Alcohol Effect Your Body?

-While that may be true, there are health problems that are directly associated with drinking (at any level).
+There are health problems directly associated with drinking (at any level).
 Alcohol consumption affects the body’s tissues and organs, and can result in cancer, heart problems, liver failure, kidney failure, cholesterol problems, and many others.

-It is estimated that one in three people consume alcohol, which equals around 2.4 billion people globally.
+Its estimated that one in three people consume alcohol.
+That’s around 2.4 billion people globally.
 Of these 2.4 billion, an estimated 2.8 million people die every year from alcohol-related health issues.

 But, I Thought Alcohol (in Moderation) Promoted Good Health